 St Joseph’s school life operates around our motto, 'Truth and Light' and the importance of being agents of truth and light in our commitment to be sustainable stewards and responsible citizens that contribute to the building of a better future for humanity and our planet.

-This School Environmental Management Plan (SEMP) is a tool that enables us to document, implement, reflect and celebrate sustainability as we respond to the challenges from Laudato Si’ to walk our own journey of ecological conversion.
+Our School Environmental Management Plan (SEMP) is a tool that enables us to document, implement, reflect and celebrate sustainability as we respond to the challenges from Laudato Si’ to walk our own journey of ecological conversion.
 At St Joseph’s we understand that we have a missionary and ecclesial mandate that impels us to participate and respond to the call to care for our common home with strategic planning, formation and concrete actions.
+Read more here about our school's environmental initiatives.